Research Grants for GSD Students and Scholars

 - A cover letter stating your name, degree program, type of activity (e.g. thesis

-- A copy of the thesis proposal or a brief summary of the project-based course.
+- A copy of the thesis or dissertation proposal or a brief summary of the project-based course.
 Independent study projects do qualify if they count as PBCs in the MUP.

 - A resume or CV

 - An unofficial transcript

 - An itemized budget and timeline/itinerary for the proposed work

 - The names of one or two faculty familiar with the work.

 At the end students should prepare a brief description for posting on a web site.

 Proposals will be judged according to quality of the proposal, relevance to the topic of health and well-being, prior engagement with the topic of healthy places (e.g. via coursework, internships and work experience, student group activities), and in terms of whether the funding will make a real difference to the project.